xabierlegasa/gogordos/README.md

 ## Gogordos

-Restaurant recommendation between friends.
+Restaurant recommendations between friends.

 ## Install

-You will need PHP 5.6+ and Composer.
+You will need PHP 7.0+ and Composer.

 ```